gautamkrishnar/nothing-private/README.md

 * http://privatebrowsingmyths.com/
 * TODO: more Useful blog links

+### Some tech stuffs
+Nothing private uses the browser fingerprinting feature of client.js to obtain the fingerprint of your web browser.
+It will save the fingerprint along with your name in a Sqlite db using PHP as backend, when you submits it.
+Next time, when you visit the website, your browser fingerprint is matched with the cloumn in the database and it will return your name.

+Visit [db_server](https://github.com/gautamkrishnar/nothing-private/tree/master/db_server) for the server files.

+#### Technologiies used
+* Clientjs Browser fingerprinting
+* PHP
+* Sqlite Database
+* JSON
+* HTML & CSS

 ## Contributing
 Feel free to modify the code and open any pull requests.
 ###### Todo